Destinations

 Spetses & Hydra

-Charming and easily accessible from Athens, the Argosaronic Islands offer a perfect escape into Greek island life.
-Spetses, with its elegant mansions, car-free streets, and rich naval history, stands out as a jewel of the Saronic Gulf.
-Alongside Hydra, Poros, Aegina, and smaller islets, these islands blend cosmopolitan flair with authentic tradition, inviting visitors to enjoy leisurely walks, crystal-clear waters, vibrant festivals, and timeless Greek hospitality.
+Charming and easily accessible from Athens, Spetses and Hydra with their elegant mansions, car-free streets and rich naval history, offer a perfect escape into Greek island life.
+The nearby islands of Poros and Aegina, as well as smaller islets, blend cosmopolitan flair with authentic tradition, inviting visitors to enjoy leisurely walks, crystal-clear waters, vibrant festivals and timeless Greek hospitality.

 Map of Argossaronic